Tourism Fiji launches new brand

 “A brand is a direct reflection of your values as an organization or business.”
 In the case of tourism destinations, it personifies our national values that inspire and draw the world to our home.
 For the most part, it becomes part of an identity, not just as a marketing arm or government agency but for the entire nation and its people.”

-Tourism Fiji also changed its fonts, inculcating masi motifs, which are a huge part of the brand’s identity.
+Tourism Fiji also changed its fonts, instilling masi motifs, which are a huge part of the brand’s identity.

 Gavoka says the designs capture our diverse blend of cultures held dear to Fiji.